-Because brain injuries are dangerous to quality of life, laws should seek to protect the rights of the injured.
+Because brain injuries are dangerous to the quality of life, laws should seek to protect the rights of the injured.
 Brain injuries may result from car accidents or other traumatic events.
 In the case of car accidents, brain injury can occur when as a result of a wreck, the brain hits the back (contrecoup) and the front (coup) of the skull.
 When this happens, the hard skull can damage the soft tissue of the brain.

-This occurrence can cause various injuries in the brain – from puncture wounds and hemorrhaging to the compacting, stretching or breaking of neurons.
+This occurrence can cause various injuries in the brain – from puncture wounds and hemorrhaging to the compacting, stretching, or breaking of neurons.
 Because delicate neurons are responsible for conveying information within the brain, damage to these cells can impair thinking as well as other body functions.

 Common TBI Symptoms